-Parents can also serve as members of our Site Council.
-This is an advisory group of parents and teachers that work with the administration on program and fiscal decisions.
+Parents can also serve as members of our School Site Council.
+This advisory group consists of parents and teachers that work with the administration on program and fiscal decisions.
 Our safety committee focuses on school and community safety issues.

-Our Parent Teacher Association (PTA) rely totally on parent support and involvement.
-The creativity, talents, and energy shared by our parents in numerous capacities are what enable Carl Sundahl to have the numerous and extracurricular activities rarely found in a public school setting.
+Our Parent Teacher Association (PTA) relies totally on parent support and involvement.
+The creativity, talents, and energy shared by our parents in numerous capacities are what enable Carl Sundahl to have the extracurricular activities rarely found in a public school setting.
 We also participate with Intel in their PC Pals program where many parents and community volunteers support our 5th grade students.